 Control is an important factor since irrigation systems can be built and adjusted to quantify the amount of water and when that water is presented to individual plants.

-Irrigation is a system that has been used commercially worldwide since the fifties.
+Irrigation is a method that has been used commercially worldwide since the fifties.
 However, anyone who has seen a commercial irrigation system will be aware that it is a complex maze of different pipes, valves, and pumps that has a definite industrial feel.

 This type of system is not suitable for the majority of homesteads since it is far too complex, costly, and relies heavily on a power source to achieve its goals.
 What is required is a smaller user-friendly more self-sufficient system based on this commercial equipment.

 A Gravity-Fed Drip Irrigation System Is the Solution

 A gravity-fed irrigation system allows the correct quantity of water to be delivered to plants without the chore of having to personally carry the water.

 This is a tested and proven system that is currently and has been used by many hobby gardeners and those growing for their personal consumption around the world.